-Makeup exams and quizzes will be available for students who have missing grades on the dates posted in the course schedule.
+Makeup exams and quizzes will only be available for students who have missing grades on the dates posted in the course schedule.
+Students will be allowed to make up one (1) daily quiz on Exam day if one was missed during that particular section of the course.

-Class Attendance Policy:
+Class Attendance Policy (Online Days):